PasqualiniGabriele/CybersecurityProect/home.md

 nc -lvnp 8081
 ```

-In the response.txt file there is the payload that the attacker wants to execute, wich is sent as a response to http get requests to `process 1` .
+In the response.txt file there is the payload that the attacker wants to execute, which is sent as a response to http get requests to `process 1` .

 ---